Weak, poor, and bad words can dilute the power of your writing. Weak words to avoid in writing are usually fluff words.

 I should have taken an umbrella.
 I got soaked on the way back home.

-Quite is another low value modifying adverb.
-It is always a candidate for weak words to avoid in writing.
-You can almost always replace it with far better alternatives.
+Quite is another low-value modifying adverb.
+It is always a candidate for weak words to avoid in writing, and you can almost always replace it with far better alternatives.

 Oh, it was a fantastic holiday, but it was quite cold at night.
 Luckily we had a fireplace to keep us warm.
 Delete